jeremy-cellier/react-calculator/README.md

-Is just a calculator create with react
+It's just a calculator created with react

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).